Expansions of real numbers with respect to two integer bases: Unique expansions

 \section{Unique expansions}

 We consider the shift map $\sigma:\{0,\dots,b-1\}^{\mathbb{N}}\to \{0,\dots,b-1\}^{\mathbb{N}}$ given by $\sigma((d_{k}))=(d_{k+1})$.
-Using this map we characterise numbers which have a unique $a,b$-expansion as follows: \begin{proposition} The $a,b$-expansion $(d_{i})$ of $x\in[0,1]$ is unique if and only if for all $k\ge 0$. \end{proposition} \proof $\pi(d)=\pi(e)$ with $d\not=e$ holds if and only if there exists a $k\ge 0$ such that $d_{k}\not=e_{k}$ and $\pi(\sigma^{k}((d_{i}))=\pi(\sigma^{k}((e_{i}))$.
+Using this map we characterise numbers which have a unique $a,b$-expansion as follows: \begin{proposition} The $a,b$-expansion $(d_{i})$ of $x\in[0,1]$ is unique if and only if for all $k\ge 0$. \end{proposition} $\pi(d)=\pi(e)$ with $d\not=e$ holds if and only if there exists a $k\ge 0$ such that $d_{k}\not=e_{k}$ and $\pi(\sigma^{k}((d_{i}))=\pi(\sigma^{k}((e_{i}))$.
 But this is equivalent to

 The proposition follows by contraposition. ~\\~\\ Obviously $0$ and $1$ have a unique $a,b$-expansion.
 Using the last proposition we are able to prove: \begin{theorem} If $a<b<a^2$ at least countable many $x\in(0,1)$ have a unique $a,b$-expansion.
-If $a<b<a^2-2-r$, where $r\in\{0,\dots,b-1\}$ is given by $b=la-r$, uncountable many $x\in(0,1)$ have a unique $a,b$-expansion.
+If $a<b<a^2-2-r$, where $r\in\{0,\dots,b-1\}$ is given by $b+r\in\{la|l\in\mathbb{N}\}$, uncountable many $x\in(0,1)$ have a unique $a,b$-expansion.
 Furthermore the Hausdorff dimension of the set of these numbers is positive. \end{theorem} \proof Let $d$ be the periodic sequence in $\Sigma$ given by $d=(d_{i})=(0,a,0,a,\dots)$.
-We have
+Using the geometric series we have

 On the other hand